fnalways/terminus-docs/docs/manual/tutorials/host-cloud-android.md

 <tabs>
 <template #Windows>

- The Windows version comes bundled with `adb`, so you don't need to install it seperately.
+ The Windows version comes bundled with `adb`, so you don't need to install it separately.

 1. Download the Windows version of `scrcpy` from the [project website](https://github.com/Genymobile/scrcpy/blob/master/doc/windows.md) and extract it to a specific folder.